-In addition to the new projects proposed, thirteen continuing projects are in place.
-These include projects aimed at the development of tools for sex identification (621.16) and at producing accurate reproductive maturity estimations (674.11), projects monitoring the Pacific halibut population for mercury and lchthyophonus contamination (642.00, 661.11), projects conducting migration-related research involving the use of wire and satellite tagging, estimating larval abundance and distribution over time and oceanographic and environmental conditions information and tail imaging recognition (650.21, 650.22, 670.11, 675.11), projects working on the identification of markers for growth-related studies (673.14) and on the relationship between temperature history and growth (673.15).
-Furthermore, continuing projects also include projects investigating condition factor indices in wire-tagged fish (672.12) and characterizing the discard mortality rates in the longline fishery (672.13) and, finally, conducting work related to the sequencing of the Pacific halibut genome (673.13) (Appendix I).
-An update on progress on continuing projects is provided below:
+In addition to the new projects proposed, twelve continuing projects are proposed.
+These include the following:

+- projects aimed at the development of tools for sex identification (621.16) and at producing accurate reproductive maturity estimations (674.11), - project monitoring the Pacific halibut population for heavy metal and persistent organic pollutants (642.00), - projects conducting migration-related research involving the use of satellite and wire tagging, estimating larval abundance and distribution over time and in relation to oceanographic and environmental conditions, and tail imaging recognition (650.21, 650.22, 670.11, 675.11), - projects dealing with the identification of markers for growth-related studies (673.14) and on the relationship between temperature history and growth (673.15). - projects investigating condition factor indices in wire-tagged fish (672.12) and characterizing the discard mortality rates in the longline fishery (672.13) and, - project conducting work related to the sequencing of the Pacific halibut genome (673.13).

+Projects are listed in Appendix I. An update on progress on continuing projects is provided below.

 Project 621.16 ("Development of genetic sexing techniques") has as its main objective the identification of molecular markers for sex in order to provide a genetic method for sex identification in settings in which direct observations of sex cannot be obtained (i.e. fish at commercial offloads).
-In addition, this project intended to provide genetic validation of the physical marking of sex at sea (Project 621.15, IPHC-2017-WM2017-10).
-Three single nucleotide polymorphisms (SPNs) were identified to be associated with sex and molecular assays were developed for two of the identified SNPs.
+In addition, this project was designed to provide genetic validation of the physical marking of sex at sea (Project 621.15, IPHC-2017-WM2017-10).
+Three single nucleotide polymorphisms (SNPs) were identified to be associated with sex and molecular assays were developed for two of the identified SNPs.
 These assays were estimated to have an accuracy of 97.5% in a comparison between assayed sex and visually-determined sex in a sample of 199 fish, based on an assumption that no process or recording errors existed within the visually-determined data (Drinan et al., 2018).
-The assay was subsequently used to evaluate the accuracy of commercial sex-marking at sea and is now being applied to provide sex information from biological samples (i.e. fin clips) collected from sampled fish from the commercial catch.
+The assay was subsequently used to evaluate the accuracy of commercial sex-marking at sea and is now being applied to provide sex information from biological samples (i.e. fin clips) collected from sampled fish from the 2017 commercial catch.

-Projects 642.00 ("Assessment of mercury and other contaminants") and 661.11 ("Ichthyophonus incidence monitoring") represent the continuation of projects monitoring the prevalence of heavy metal contamination and Ichthyophonus infection in the Pacific halibut population, respectively.
-Tissue samples for monitorization of these two parameters have been collected in IPHC's fishery-independent setline survey in 2018.
+Projects 642.00 ("Assessment of mercury and other contaminants") is the continuation of a project monitoring the prevalence of heavy metal and persistent organic pollutant contamination in the Pacific halibut population.
+Tissue samples for monitoring have been collected in IPHC's fishery-independent setline survey since 2002.